Mount Stroumboulas

-Mount Stroumboulas or Stroumpoulas (Όρος Στρούμπουλας), is a mountain in northern Crete, Greece.
+Mount Stroumboulas or Stroumpoulas (Όρος Στρούμπουλας) is a mountain in northern Crete, Greece.

 Geography

 Mt.
 Stroumboulas is located approximately 11 km west of Heraklion, stretching in an east to west direction; it can be considered as a north-eastern extension of Mt Ida (Psiloritis).
 Seen from Heraklion, its easternmost end has a distinct conical shape and is the most prominent peak in the vicinity of Heraklion.

 Stroumboulas has sparse vegetation consisting mostly of phrygana.
 A small plateau is formed at its southern fοοt at 450 m, where a small lake with red clay water is formed during winter.

-Its peak is easily accessible from the north or south slopes after a 45 minutes climb and offers extensive views to almost two thirds of Crete (visible are peaks of Lefka Ori, Kouloukonas, Psiloritis, Asterousia, Juktas and Dikti, the gulf of Heraklion, Dia island, the city of Heraklion, etc.).
+Its peak is easily accessible from the north or south slopes after a 45 minute climb and offers extensive views of almost two thirds of Crete.
+Visible are the peaks of Lefka Ori, Kouloukonas, Psiloritis, Asterousia, Juktas and Dikti, the gulf of Heraklion, Dia island, and the city of Heraklion.